Mahan-RN/CineLoca/README.md

 ```
 **2-** Add the IMDb ID of each movie to its file name in square (`[]`) brackets

-- The IMDb ID of each movie/TV show can be found by going to the to the IMDb
+- The IMDb ID can be found by going to the relevant IMDb page and looking at its URL.
-page of that show and looking at its URL.
-The ID is the part starting with `tt`
-followed by numbers.
+The ID is the part starting with `tt` followed by numbers.
-- If the file name contains other square brackets, IMDb ID must it be in the
+- If the file name contains other square brackets, IMDb ID must be in the
 first set of square brackets in the file name

 **Example:** suppose we have a file named `dune_part_one.mkv` in our `movie` folder.